h0tak88r/Sec-88/Web-App Security/Cookie-Based-Vulnerabilities.md

 similar to the parameter poolution, however in this , attacker tried to inject multiple user ID in same user_id  parameter
 ```

-- [ ] Damial of service - cookie Bomb
+- [ ] Danail of service - cookie Bomb

 ```
 forcing the server to process cookies larger than the resricted cookie size defined by the server may cause danial of service attack<https://target.com/index.php?param1=xxxxxxxxxxxxxxxxxxxxxx>After input "xxxxxxxxxxxxxxxxxxxxxx" as a value of param1, check your cookies.
 If there is cookies the value is "xxxxxxxxxxxxxxxxxxxxxx" it means the website is vulnerableReferences: [Hackerone #105363](<https://hackerone.com/reports/105363>)